-As part of our commitment, the CPC has adopted the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS).
+As part of our commitment, CPC has adopted the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS).

 Filing a Complaint Regarding CPC Participants